Linc-tw/salmo/README.md

 ```Bash
 $ ./salmo default 3
 ```
-for a quick sample run and find catalogues in `demo/output`.
+for a quick example run and find catalogues in `demo/output`.

 See [Wiki](https://github.com/Linc-tw/salmo/wiki) for detailed tutorials.